-5.2.
-A Game of Trust
+5. Application, A Game of Trust

-Consider the game of trust, which is depicted in Figure 2 and is a variant of a game suggested by Tadelis (2008): In the first stage, player 1 can either trust (T) or not trust (N).
+In this section, we demonstrate that shame, as a motive for other-regarding behavior, also has implications for strategic environments.
+As an example, consider the game of trust, which is depicted in Figure 2 and is a variant of a game suggested by Tadelis (2008): In the first stage, player 1 can either trust (T) or not trust (N).
 Action N ends the game and leads to payoff n for both player 1 and 2.
 Write this outcome as (n, n).
 If trusted, player 2 can either cooperate (C) or defect (D).
 Action D generates the outcome (0, d) with certainty.
 Action C leads to the cooperative outcome $\left(\frac{c}{p}, \frac{c-(1-p)d}{p}\right)$ only with probability p, and to the uncooperative outcome (0, d) otherwise, where d > c > n > 0.